vokegpu/ekg/README.md

 # 🐄 EKG 🐈

-EKG is a descriptor-based low-latency UI-toolkit for desktop-apps, mobile-apps, and high-performance apps.
-Offers multi-support for platforms and graphics API(s).
+EKG is a descriptor-based low-latency modular UI-toolkit for desktop-apps, mobile-apps, and high-performance apps.

-Supported GPU API(s): OpenGL3+, OpenGLES3.
+Platforms: SDL2, GLFW.

-Supported platform(s): SDL2, GLFW.
+GPU APIs: OpenGL3+, OpenGLES3.

 **Note: EKG is not stable yet.**